Housing & Dining

 Pfeiffer Dining Hall offers a wide menu selection for classic sit-down dining, including an enticing rotation of entrees and desserts daily.

 Kent Campus Center brings together several dining choices in neighboring spaces.
-Tyler’s Grille and SubConnection have plenty of quick grab and go (or stay, if you like) favorites from chicken and burgers to salads and sandwiches.
-A few steps away you can take your tastes in another direction at Sushi Storm or make the move to Millie’s to sip on your go-to Starbucks drink.
+Tyler’s Grille and SubConnection have plenty of quick grab and go (or stay, if you like) favorites from chicken and burgers to salads and sandwiches or make the move to Millie’s to sip on your go-to Starbucks drink.

 Contact Us